bechampion/stateconcile/README.md

 # stateconcile

+Look into GCP and try to match against the terraform state provided ,  if can't find based on Name , prints them out

 ## Usage
 ```bash
 $> GOOGLE_APPLICATION_CREDENTIALS=~/Downloads/myfreegke-a9a1319ec918.json go run main.go -project myfreegke -state gs://test-stateconcile/terraform.tfstate -random
 ```
 ## Random
-Generats random firwall entries on the GCP side , to prove a point
+Generates random firwall entries on the GCP side , to prove a point

 ## Project
 `-project` : Speicified the GCP project where GCP Source ruless will try to match whats on terraform state